goobai/SutdyNotes/docs/mysql.md

 CREATE USER 'goobai'@'%' IDENTIFIED BY 'goobai777'

-ALTER USER 'mysql'@'%' IDENTIFIED WITH mysql_native_password BY 'Goobai!1';
+ALTER USER 'goobai'@'%' IDENTIFIED WITH mysql_native_password BY 'Goobai!1';

 show grants for mysql